alanorth/dspace-bitstream-icons/README.md

 # Reimagining Bitstream MIME Icons in DSpace
-We are preparing a to upgrade [CGSpace](https://cgspace.cgiar.org) to the next major version of DSpace, and one of the wishes was that we could replace the generic thumbnail placeholder icon with something more useful.
+We are preparing to upgrade [CGSpace](https://cgspace.cgiar.org) to the next major version of DSpace, and one of the wishes was that we could replace the generic thumbnail placeholder icon with something more useful.

 ## License